hyperoslo/gamification/README.md

 ## Usage

-Gamification really only has two models: `Task` and `Scoring`.
-A task has many scorings and a scoring belongs to a task.
+Gamification really only has two models: `Task` and `Reward`.
+A task has many scorings and a reward belongs to a task.
 Simple.
 What your tasks are and who you will be rewarding is up to you.

 For example, imagine that you want to reward your users for reading articles on your site.